 If this is you, or someone you know, you must get legal advice as soon as possible after your work injury.
 Don’t do it alone because it’s the insurer’s job to ensure you get as little as possible or nothing.
 Our personal injury law experts at PK Simpson are well-versed in all the tricks of the insurance trade, and we will fight for your entitlements.

-The Whole Person Impairment Scale
+Understanding the Whole Person Impairment Scale

 The rating system for measuring the permanent damage caused by your work injuries is called the “whole person impairment (WPI) scale”.
 This scale is based on the loss of a limb or the loss of use of any part of your body, bodily system, or function.
 Injuries that lead to whole-person impairment may also be psychological in nature.

 When you claim compensation for an impairment due to a work injury, you will be assessed to decide on your level of impairment.
-To be entitled to receive a whole-person impairment payout in NSW, your physical injury must be rated at an 11 per cent or more whole-person impairment or 15 per cent or more for a primary psychological injury.
+To be entitled to receive a whole-person impairment payout in NSW, your physical injury must be rated at an 11 percent or more whole-person impairment or 15 percent or more for a primary psychological injury.

 Whole-Person Impairment vs Disability